-Nevertheless, the Company is following closely other macroeconomic, political and social changes that will affect the Company as a result of the COVID-19 outbreak and its impact on the auto industry and demand for EV.
+The Company is following closely other macroeconomic, political and social changes that will affect the Company as a result of the COVID-19 outbreak and its impact on the auto industry and demand for EVs.

 Please also see the risk factors described in "Risk Factors" below.